What is the Joint Spatial Framework?

 Consultation on the Swindon and Wiltshire Joint Spatial Framework

-Wiltshire Council and Swindon Borough Council have published the Swindon and Wiltshire Joint Spatial Framework: Issues Paper and supporting evidence papers for each Housing Market Area for consultation.
+Wiltshire Council and Swindon Borough Council published the Swindon and Wiltshire Joint Spatial Framework: Issues Paper and supporting evidence papers for each Housing Market Area for consultation between 7 November and 19 December 2017.
+The documents are available to download below.

 - Swindon and Wiltshire Joint Spatial Framework: Issues Paper